DPTB/devopsOSS/README.md

 	- stop and remove repo container
  	- checkout branch "Omnibus 8.1.0.9"
 	- visualize changes in Jenkinsfile
-	- modify simnet.rules file and add new version
+	- modify simnet.rules file and add new version or some rules file changes
 	- commit branch Omnibus 8.1.0.9 and push
 	- checkout master branch
 	- merge  Omnibus 8.1.0.9 into master